 Games will be assigned a specific date and location upon the release of the brackets.
 Teams can mutually agree to play those matches on another date and at a different location as long as it is played BEFORE the date Illinois Youth Soccer has scheduled it for and they submit that game info by the game change deadline:

 TEAMS DO NOT ASSIGN REFEREES FOR HOME-TEAM-HOST GAMES.
-The Presidents Cup Referee Assignor will assign the officiating crew upon receipt of the above listed information.
+The State Cup Referee Assignor will assign the officiating crew upon receipt of the above listed information.

 Teams also bring their player and coaches cards and pinnies for players sitting on the bench.